- 25 January 2019

 The future is here – It’s just not evenly distributed

 The diffusion of innovation has been a central research topic for the last 60 years.
-Open Innovation in Japan is becoming a reality.
+In Japan, open Innovation is becoming a reality.
 Social Media and the Internet replaced word of mouth and gradual adoption.
 It is just the beginning.
-Two billion internet users in Asia only represents a penetration rate of forty-nine p100.
+Two billion internet users in Asia only represent a penetration rate of forty-nine percent.
 Six hundred million Chinese and nine hundred million Indians are still waiting to join the global online community.

 The world is shrinking, the market place is expanding, and Technology and Innovation are accelerating.